-The requirement of any roof or deck that is to be waterproofed is to protect the structure and space underneath from the ingress of water.
+The requirement of any 'roof' or podium deck that is to be waterproofed, is to protect the structure and space beneath from the ingress of water.

-A blue roof is defined as a roof design that is explicitly intended to store rainfall temporarily at a level not exceeding the designed hydraulic head, for a defined period of time.
+A blue roof is defined as:

+A roof design that is explicitly intended to store rainfall temporarily at a level not exceeding the designed hydraulic head, for a defined period of time above a thermally conditioned space.